 I am a qualified counsellor and psychotherapist offering video and face to face appointments.
 I work one to one with adults aged 18 and over.
 Face to face appointments take place at The Next Chapter in the West End of Edinburgh, and online video sessions take place via Zoom for adults based anywhere within the UK.

-I qualified at postgraduate level and completed a Masters in psychodynamic and person-centred counselling and psychotherapy at the University of Edinburgh.
-In addition to my core training, I have a certification in online and telephone counselling.
+I hold a postgraduate qualification and a Masters in counselling and psychotherapy from the University of Edinburgh.
+My training is in the person-centred and psychodyamic schools of therapy.
+I have a separate certification in online and telephone counselling.

 I am a Counsellor Member of COSCA (Counselling & Psychotherapy in Scotland) and adhere to the relevant Statement of Ethics and Code of Practice.
 Anyone wishing to make a complaint relating to my practice should follow the COSCA Complaints Procedure.

 I offer one to one counselling for adults at The Next Chapter in the West End, and online sessions via Zoom.
 Sessions last 50 minutes and usually take place at the same time each week.

 My standard session fee is £50 and I accept bank transfer, cash and credit/debit cards.
 I offer low cost sessions via The Next Chapter's reduced fee service (funded by the Moston Care Foundation), which operates a waiting list.
 Contact The Next Chapter for more information.

 I offer short term and long term counselling, depending on your circumstances.
 You might be looking for a set number of sessions to work through a particular issue that's been on your mind, or perhaps you are interested in a longer term experience to explore and understand yourself better, or prefer not to feel time limited.